wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/lab-4-bing-search-event.md

 To create a Bing Search connection in the Azure AI Foundry portal, follow these steps:

-1. Verify that your project **Agent-Service-Workshop** is selected.
+1. Verify that your hub - whose name starts with **aip-ai** - is selected.
 1. From the sidebar menu, click the **Management Center** button.
 The button is pinned at the **bottom** of the sidebar.
 1. From the side-bar menu, select **Connected resources**.
 1. Click **+ New connection**.
 1. Scroll to the Knowledge section and select **Grounding with Bing Search**.
 1. Click the **Add connection** button to the right of your `groundingwithbingsearch` resource.
 1. Click **Close**
+1. Verify that the new API Key connection is listed among the connected resources (you might need to *Refresh* to view changes).

 For more information, visit the [Grounding with Bing Search](https://learn.microsoft.com/en-us/azure/ai-services/agents/how-to/tools/bing-grounding){:target="_blank"} documentation.